Ordered Collections - Sequence

 In this lesson we will learn all three.

-Lists are used for representing ordered collection of mutable objects - both compound and primitive.
+A list is used to represent a collection of objects that is kept in an order.
 Here is an example of a collection of numbers called scores.

 scores = [50, 80, 90, 100]

 Notice the square bracket used to represent the collection.
 A list can also be created by using list function and passing in any iterable object.
 In this case the above statement would be

 Here are some of the commonly used operations on lists: